 Princess Diana’s legacy is reverberating in pop culture like never before.
-Prince Harry revealed that he and Meghan Markle could start a new life in America, thanks to the inheritance left by his late mother.
+Earlier this year, Prince Harry revealed that he and Meghan Markle could start a new life in America thanks to the inheritance left by his late mother.
 During that same Oprah Winfrey tell-all interview, Meghan wore one of Diana’s bracelets.
 And The Crown’s Emma Corrin thanked Lady Di during her Golden Globes acceptance speech for Best Actress in a Drama Series.
 That makes any details about Kristen Stewart as Princess Diana in Spencer valuable insight about the late royal’s continued legacy.

 Stewart understands the responsibility of portraying the People’s Princess, speaking about her cultural impact during an appearance on Jimmy Kimmel Live! in November. “[Her death] happened really quickly,” Stewart recalled of the 1997 accident.
 “I didn’t grow up with her in the same way [because] I was really young when she passed away.”
 However, she remembered the rows of flowers that lined Buckingham Palace.
 “I remember being like, ‘What are all of those?
 I’ve never seen so many in one place,’” she said.
 “I didn’t really know what was going on.
 But now, it’s hard not to feel protective over her,” Stewart continued.
 “I mean, she was so young.”

 Months later, production on Spencer, which is directed by Jackie’s Pablo Larraín and written by Peaky Blinders’ Steven Knight, shifted to the U.K. for its final days of filming and wrapped on April 27.
 Here’s what we know about Spencer, including which leading man the casting team tapped to play Prince Charles.